12 Best Places to Order Thanksgiving Dinner If You Don’t Want to Cook

 Send a little TLC to someone special in your life who’s celebrating on their own with a personalized gift box of food or pampering gifts.

-Toast Wine O’Clock with Wine Country Gift Baskets
+Wine Country: Gift Baskets

-Seriously, 2020, can we just cut straight to the wine?
+Can we just cut straight to the wine?
 Gourmet selections from Wine Country Gift Baskets let you toast to your blessings or send a little love to someone special.

 Wine, of course, is the theme of many of their baskets, but they also sell autumn-themed baskets full of salty and sweet treats.
 Or really wow the oenophile in your life with one of their high-end baskets featuring premium California wines.